Searates' Asia Shipping Guide: A must read for importers and exporters

 China is one of the US’ top trading partners.
 In 2017, the US exported $133 billion worth of products to China and imported $477 billion.

 All goods entering China are subject to a value-added tax of either 13% or 17%, depending on the nature of the merchandise.
-When shipping from China to the US, note that China imposes export duties on a small number of goods.
+When shipping from China to the US, China imposes export duties on a small number of goods.

 There are two important factors to note when calculating China customs duties.